Skip to main content

 To ensure all the information is readily available for students and young people, we have put together some useful links and sources of mental health support so that everyone can get the advice and help they need.
 This information is available here.

-We are also encouraging all universities to drive up their own support for student mental health by signing up to the University Mental Health Charter Programme.
+We are also asking universities to take a whole university approach to mental health by setting a target for all universities to sign up to the University Mental Health Charter Programme by September 2024.

 What is the University Mental Health Charter Programme?

-The University Mental Health Charter programme supports universities to make cultural change to better support students and staff with their mental health and wellbeing, so that all aspects of university life promote and support mental health.
+Universities that are part of the University Mental Health Charter programme will be supported to make cultural change so that all aspects of university life promote and support mental health.

 What is the Department doing to reduce suicides at universities?